 Israel decided on Monday (28 December) to resume the stalled Middle East peace talks under U.

-Israel decided on Monday (28 December) to resume the stalled Middle East peace talks under U.N. representative Dr. Gunner Jarring.
+Background: Israel decided on Monday (28 December) to resume the stalled Middle East peace talks under U.N. representative Dr. Gunner Jarring.
 The decision was taken at a cabinet meeting in Jerusalem, and comes four months after Israel accused Egypt of installing Soviet missiles along the Suez canal, causing a break-down in the peace-talks.

 The unanimous decision by the cabinet climaxed a long policy re-appraisal by Israel after it realised that its earlier demands for an Egyptian missile pull-back were not practicable.